frost373/w2j-cli/README.md

 ## Getting Started

 W2J-CLI can combined with any Java framework,likes spring,sptingMVC,struts2 and so on.
-There has a example for combined with base servlet:
+There has a example for combined with base servlet，you can get other ways in wiki build web.xml
-build web.xml
 ```
 <servlet>